JoshuaMHardy/ovo/docs/source/user_guide/schedulers.md

 ## Configuring OVO for PBS Pro scheduler

+This example uses PBS Pro with Singularity, see [Containers](containers.md) for details on different containerization options.

 To use PBS executor, modify the OVO configuration file, typically located at `~/ovo/config.yml`:

 ```yaml